-The Joint Administrative Procedures Committee is a joint standing committee of the Legislature created by Joint Rule Four of the Florida Legislature.
+The Joint Administrative Procedures Committee is a standing committee of the Legislature created by Joint Rule Four of the Florida Legislature.

-It is composed of twelve members, six from the Senate, appointed by the President of the Senate, and six from the House of Representatives, appointed by the Speaker of the House.
+The committee is composed of eleven members, five from the Senate, appointed by the President of the Senate, and six from the House of Representatives, appointed by the Speaker of the House.